Daniel Fraser (actor)

 Daniel Fraser is a British actor.
 He trained at the Central School of Speech and Drama.
 He is generally known for playing one of the lead characters in Frequencies (OXV: The Manual), Scar Tissue, The Patrol and Lab Rats.
 Although a greater part of his acting is done on stage.
 He also voiced the character of Magnai Oronir in the Stormblood expansion of Final Fantasy XIV.

+He is the grandson of actress Pamela Cundell.